foodfight/showz/ideas.md

 * Atlassian ops team
 * Jamie Winsor and Riot Games team on Berkshelf and other topics
 * Matthias Meyer and John Allspaw on resilience engineering
+* How github does it, talk w/ ops team at github @wfarr, @jnewland, @rodjek, and @tmm1

 Delicacies
 ==========